 Now it’s time for some reviews.
 Let’s start by taking a closer look at a selection of electric shredders.

 1. Bosch Shredder AXT Rapid 2200

 This machine has a simple design and is very easy to set up and begin using, although hanging up a bag on the provided hooks to collect the shredding was a bit fiddly.
-Because the exit chute of the machine is at the bottom and quite close to the floor, the collecting bag needed to be shaken every now and then so the material would drop down and not jam the inside channel.
-Clearing the jam is easy though and only takes a couple of seconds.
-Simply lift up the top and remove the obstruction.
+Because the exit chute of the machine is at the bottom and quite close to the floor, the collecting bag needed to be shaken every now and then so the material would drop down and not build up inside channel but not a deal breaker by any means.
+Clearing the build up is easy though and only takes a couple of seconds.
+Simply lift up the top and remove the material and go again.

-Although the spec says the Bosch Shredder AXT has a maximum diameter of 40mm, I found that it struggled with anything over 30mm and the optimal was around 20-25mm.
-Still, for an entry level garden shredder that’s not to be sniffed at.
-It takes a little while to get used to it, but once you get used to how much you should be putting through the machine at a time, you will be shredding to your hearts content.
-Another negative is some very thin twigs can slip through the blades without being shredded from time to time.
-Also you will need to take the blade out and sharpen it occasionally to keep up the machine’s cutting prowess.
+Although the Bosch Shredder is extremely light and compact, I found that 30mm branches were pretty easy and the optimal was around 20-25mm.
+For an entry level garden shredder that’s not to be overlooked.
+Once you get used to how much you should be putting through the machine at a time, you will be shredding to your hearts content.
+Like any piece of equipment the blades will need sharpening occasionally, overall this is a great little garden shredder for the price

 - Cheap price